elizhyu/elizhyu.github.io/_posts/2020-07-24-hongkong-iced-grapefruit-lemon-tea.md

 - Slice the grapefruit in half, and juice a half of it.

-- Slice the reamining half of grapefruit and put into the shaker.
+- Slice the remaining half of grapefruit and put into the shaker.

 - Put in the lemon and lime as well.